heavyblotto/memorativa/docs/memorativa-design.md

     class TD text
 ```

-Take for example an apple.
+Consider some digital representation of an apple as an input.
 A traditional machine learning (ML) system using LLMs can easily decompose "apple" into many sophisticated ontological vectors.
 For example:

 - Grammatical element: noun
 - Physical size: fits in a human hand